PostHog/posthog.com/contents/docs/libraries/next-js.md

 > You can see a working example of this integration in our [Next.js demo app](https://github.com/PostHog/posthog-js/tree/master/playground/nextjs)

-Next.js has both client and server-side rendering as well as pages and app routers.
+Next.js has both client and server-side rendering, as well as pages and app routers.
 We'll cover all of these options in this guide.

 ## Prerequisites